Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 Instead of investing in a permanent fixture, a rental gives you the flexibility to scale your cold storage up or down as needed.
 This is especially helpful for emergencies, like when your restaurant’s walk-in freezer suddenly fails on a holiday weekend.
 A rental unit can be delivered to your location, set up, and running quickly, saving your inventory and preventing business disruptions.
 It’s also a great way to test out capacity needs before committing to a permanent unit from a commercial refrigeration sales provider.
 Whether for a planned event or an unexpected breakdown, these units provide a dependable and convenient way to keep your products at the perfect temperature.

-Exploring the Types of Mobile Refrigeration Units
+What Types of Mobile Refrigeration Units Can You Rent?

 Mobile refrigeration units come in a few different shapes and sizes, but the most common are refrigerated and freezer trailers.
 These are typically available in standard dimensions, such as 6-by-12 or 6-by-16 feet, making them large enough for significant inventory but still maneuverable.
 A key feature of these trailers is their versatility; many can be set to function as either a refrigerator to keep items cool or a deep freezer to keep them frozen, catering to different storage needs.
 Beyond trailers, you can also find ground-level walk-in coolers and freezers that offer easier access without the need for a ramp.
 The right choice depends entirely on your specific requirements for space, temperature, and accessibility.